philiprein/macos-setup/README.md

 ### Step 10: Finalizations

 The script [10a_finalizations.sh](./10a_finalizations.sh) copies the contents of the Documents folder from a Time Machine backup volume to the Documents folder in your home directory.
-It also migrates Internet Accounts.
+It also migrates Mail rules if you have any.

 [10b_finalizations_manual.md](./10b_finalizations_manual.md) lists a few manual steps that are left over such as reactivating software licenses.